Introduction / History

 Iran today faces serious economic and political problems.
 To survive the political order, they must side with certain leaders, such as Muslim clergy, who they feel can help protect them from demanding state institutions and rulers.
 The Qashqa'i live in a constant state of political unrest, and there is a tremendous need for true, inner peace.

 Many children do not attend school due to the lack of classrooms and teachers.
-Only about 48 percent of Iranian adults can read and write.

 The Qashqa'i have had little chance of ever hearing the Gospel of Jesus Christ.